 Mtre Quentin Leclercq completed his Master's in Business Law at the Université du Droit et de la Santé de Lille II in France in 2005, and went on to work as in-house legal counsel within the fashion industry from 2005 to 2008.
 He used his work experience to detail the workings of the fashion industry in his book entitled Le secteur de la mode : l’envers du décor (The Fashion Industry: Behind the scenes).

-At the Université Laval, Dr. Létourneau served on the executive committee of the Institut d’éthique appliquée (IDEA) from 2004 to 2012 and has been a member of the Comité consultatif sur les conflits d’intérêts from 2009 to 2013.
-She was a member of the Canadian Biotechnology Advisory Committee (CBAC) from 2002 to 2007 and was also a member of the Working Committee on nanotechnologies in Food of the Commission of Ethics of Science and Technology (CEST) from 2009 to 2011.
-She now serves on the Ethics and Scientific Integrity Committee of the Fonds de recherche du Québec – Nature et technologies (FRQNT) and the Panel on Responsible Conduct of Research of the Tri-Councils.
-In 2014, she chaired an interdisciplinary committee to develop a new graduate interdisciplinary program on agriculture, food and society, to be offered starting in 2016 at the Faculty of Agriculture and Food of the Université Laval.
+At Université Laval, Dr. Létourneau served on the executive committee of the Institut d’éthique appliquée (IDEA) from 2004 to 2012 and has been a member of the Comité consultatif sur les conflits d’intérêts from 2009 to 2013.
+She was a member of the Canadian Biotechnology Advisory Committee (CBAC) from 2002 to 2007 and was also a member of the working committee on nanotechnologies in food of the Commission of Ethics of Science and Technology (CEST) from 2009 to 2011.
+She now serves on the Ethics and Scientific Integrity Committee of the Fonds de recherche du Québec – Nature et technologies (FRQNT) and the panel on responsible conduct of research of the Tri-Councils.
+In 2014, she chaired an interdisciplinary committee to develop a new graduate interdisciplinary program on agriculture, food and society, now offered at the Faculty of Agriculture and Food of the Université Laval.

 Combining her legal background with an expertise in applied ethics, Dr. Létourneau’s research focuses on the interface between regulation and ethics in agricultural biotechnology and animal protection.
 She is the author of L'expérimentation animale: l'homme, l'éthique et la loi (1994), and editor of Bio-ingénierie et responsabilité sociale (2006), as well as several peer-reviewed papers.

-Dr. Patricia Turner is a Professor in the Department of Pathobiology and Program Leader of Laboratory Animal Science at the University of Guelph, teaching comparative medicine and pathology, toxicologic pathology, and animal welfare to undergraduate, graduate, and professional students.
+Dr. Patricia Turner is a professor in the Department of Pathobiology and program leader of Laboratory Animal Science at the University of Guelph, teaching comparative medicine and pathology, toxicologic pathology, and animal welfare to undergraduate, graduate, and professional students.
 She also manages the university laboratory animal diagnostic pathology core and provides consultative laboratory animal medicine and pathology services.
-Her research interests include impact of environment on affective behavior and disease susceptibility, infectious diseases of laboratory animals, and anesthesia, analgesia, and euthanasia.
+Her research interests include impact of environment on affective behaviour and disease susceptibility, infectious diseases of laboratory animals, and anesthesia, analgesia, and euthanasia.

-She holds a BSc (McMaster University), an MSc (Dalhousie University), a DVM (Ontario Veterinary College), and a Doctorate in Veterinary Sciences degree in Comparative Pathology (University of Guelph).
-Following post-doctoral work at McGill University, she worked as Director of Animal Care Services and Assistant Professor of Pathology at Queen’s University, and later worked for Warner-Lambert and Pfizer as a toxicology team representative in preclinical safety testing.
+She holds a BSc (McMaster University), an MSc (Dalhousie University), a DVM (Ontario Veterinary College), and a Doctorate in Veterinary Sciences Comparative Pathology (University of Guelph).
+Following post-doctoral work at McGill University, she worked as director of Animal Care Services and assistant professor of Pathology at Queen’s University, and later worked for Warner-Lambert and Pfizer as a toxicology team representative in preclinical safety testing.

-She returned to the University of Guelph to develop post-graduate training programs in laboratory animal science and animal welfare and has a keen interest in elearning and simulation training for medical professional and post-graduate education.
-She is a Diplomate of the American College of Laboratory Animal Medicine, the American Board of Toxicology, and the European College of Animal Welfare and Behavioural Medicine (specializing in Welfare Science, Ethics, and Law), and is the 2014 recipient of the CVMA Humane Award for her national and international efforts in improving the health and welfare of laboratory animals.
+She returned to the University of Guelph to develop post-graduate training programs in laboratory animal science and animal welfare and has a keen interest in e-learning and simulation training for medical professional and post-graduate education.
+She is a Diplomate of the American College of Laboratory Animal Medicine, the American Board of Toxicology, and the European College of Animal Welfare and Behavioural Medicine (specializing in Welfare Science, Ethics, and Law), and was the 2016 recipient of the AALAS Griffin Award, which recognizes ethical scientific advancements in humane experimentation.